pouyaSamie/SpotLightGrabber/README.md

-# Windows 10 SpotLight Grabber
+# Windows 10 SpotLight Image Grabber
 This project is a windows Service that you can config to copy all the lock screen images of windows 10 to custom path

 ### Usage